deepak0405/coding-tapri/_posts/2021-09-15-A-short-guide-to-jackson.markdown

 ### We could have chosen differently as follows:

-* Type id: possible choices are CLASS (fully-qualified Java class name), MINIMAL_CLASS (relative Java class name, if base class and sub-class are in same package, leave out package name), NAME (use logical name, separately defined, to determine actual class) and CUSTOM (type id handled using custom resolver)
+* Type id: possible choices are CLASS (fully-qualified Java class name), MINIMAL_CLASS (relative Java class name, if base class and sub-class are in same package, leave out package name), NAME (use logical name, separately defined, to determine actual class) and CUSTOM (type id handled using custom resolver).
+To specify a custom type name, use the annotion `@JsonTypeName` on the sub class or `JsonSubTypes` on the parent class.
 * Inclusion: possible choices are PROPERTY (include as regular property along with member properties), WRAPPER_OBJECT (use additional JSON wrapper object; type id used as field name, actual serializer Object as value), WRAPPER_ARRAY (first element is type id; second element serialized Object)
 * Property name: for inclusion method of PROPERTY, can use any name; defaults depend on type id.
 * To plug in custom type id resolver use @JsonTypeIdResolver
 * To plug in custom type resolver use @JsonTypeResolver

+Hope you enjoyed the blog!

 Reference: https://github.com/FasterXML/jackson-docs/wiki/JacksonPolymorphicDeserialization